thebaldgeek/thebaldgeek.github.io/L-Band.md

   My goal was to setup a system that had 24 x 7 x 365 coverage and catch every downlink message possible from every data channel on the satellite.
 ## Build
-My current preferred, recommended and **in stock** antenna for L-Band is a 3D printed 7 turn Helix.
+My current preferred, recommended antenna for L-Band is a 3D printed 7 turn Helix.
 Here is a close up of the antenna while connected to a NanoVNA.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/nanovna.png" height="580">